 (Click the image to visit the Official Son of Ghoul Website)

 Celebrating 31 consecutive years on the air (1986-2017) in the Cleveland/Akron area is Son of Ghoul (a.k.a.
 Keven Scarpino).
 He is among the longest-running costumed horror hosts in the nation.
 The Son of Ghoul Show is currently seen on W16DO-D, virtual channel 16 in Cleveland and WAOH-CD, virtual channel 29 Akron.
-Son of Ghoul can often be found appearing at conventions such as Ghoulardifest (Oct.
-27-29, 2017, in Cleveland) and Monster Bash, which is holding its Octoberfest Oct.
-13-14, 2017, in Canton.
+Son of Ghoul also appears at conventions such as Ghoulardifest in Cleveland, OH, and Monster Bash (June 22-24, 2018) in Mars, PA (NE of Pittsburgh).

 (Click the image to visit the Svengoolie website.)